niels-slotboom/notes/Submanifolds.typ

 $
   (iota^* omega)#h(0em) _i = tensor(E, +mu, -i) omega_mu.
 $
 *The Induced Metric* As we have seen in the previous section, we can also define the pushforward and pullback for purely contra- or covariant tensors, by applying the transformation with $tensor(E, +mu, -i)$ to each index separately.
 This arose from the requirement of compatibility under the map between manifolds of the multilinear map a tensor defines.
 A tensor of particular interest to differential geometry is the metric.
 Since it is a $(0,2)$-tensor, it is purely covariant, and we can apply the pullback to the metric on $cal(M)$ to get a $(0,2)$-tensor on $cal(S)$.
-Intuition would tell us that this is the induced metric, but let us go through this calmly.
+Intuition would tell us that this is the induced metric, but let us go through this rigorously.
 The metric on $cal(M)$ is the symmetric tensor
 $
   ds^2 = g = g_(mu nu) dx^mu otimes dx^nu.
 $
-It is a symmetric bilinear map of two vectors $A,B in T_p cal(M)$ to $RR$, with
+It is a symmetric bilinear map of two vectors $V,W in T_p cal(M)$ to $RR$, with
 $
-  g(A,B) = g_(mu nu) dx^mu (A) dx^nu (B) = g_(mu nu) A^mu B^nu.
+  g(V,W) = g_(mu nu) dx^mu (V) dx^nu (W) = g_(mu nu) V^mu W^nu.
 $
 Its pullback $iota^* g$ is defined by the relationship
 $
   (iota^* g)(X,Y) = g(iota_* X, iota_* Y), quad X,Y in T_p cal(S).
 $<inducedMetricDefnAbstract>
-Let us briefly interpret this, then we move to the coordinate expression which will match the induced metric we derived in @sectionInducedMetric. @inducedMetricDefnAbstract tells us that the the pullback $iota^* g$ is a symmetric bilinear map that simply uses the metric on $cal(M)$ to measure the pushforwards $iota_* X$ and $iota_* Y$.
+Let us briefly interpret this before moving to the coordinate expression (which will match the induced metric we derived in @sectionInducedMetric). @inducedMetricDefnAbstract tells us that the the pullback $iota^* g$ is a symmetric bilinear map that simply uses the metric on $cal(M)$ to measure the pushforwards $iota_* X$ and $iota_* Y$.
 Recall, however, that we had previously found $iota_* X$ and $iota_* Y$ to be nothing more than the natural embeddings of $X$ and $Y$ in $T_p cal(M)$.
-So, in essence, the equation states that $(iota^* g)$ simply returns the same value as $g$ would, if $X$ and $Y$ were to be seen as vectors in $T_p cal(M)$, which they can as $T_p cal(S)$ is embedded in it as a subspace by $iota_*$.
-This narrative of "asking the ambient metric what it thinks and reproducing that" is precisely the reasoning we used in @sectionInducedMetric to motivate its definition---but now, we have rediscovered it in a much more general context, in that of pushforwards and pullbacks associated to smooth maps between manifolds.
+So, in essence, the equation states that $(iota^* g)$ simply returns the same value as $g$ would, if $X$ and $Y$ were to be seen as vectors in $T_p cal(M)$---which they can be, as $T_p cal(S)$ is embedded in it as a subspace by $iota_*$.
+This narrative of "asking the ambient metric what it thinks and reproducing that" is precisely the reasoning we followed in @sectionInducedMetric to motivate its definition---but now, we have rediscovered it in a much more general context, in that of pushforwards and pullbacks associated to smooth maps between manifolds.

 Going through the component expressions, we find
 $
   (iota^* g)(X,Y) = g(iota_* X, iota_* Y) = g_(mu nu) tensor(E, +mu, -i) tensor(E, +nu, -j) X^i Y^j\
   = (g_(mu nu) tensor(E, +mu, -i) tensor(E, +nu, -j)) X^i X^j = gamma_(i j) X^i Y^j = gamma(X, Y).
 $
-This confirms explicitly that $iota^* g = gamma$; in other words, the induced metric on $cal(S)$ is simply the pullback of the metric from the ambient manifold $cal(M)$.
+This confirms explicitly that $iota^* g = gamma$; in other words, the induced metric on $cal(S)$ can be identified with the pullback of the metric from the ambient manifold $cal(M)$.
 We have come full circle: the geometric idea that guided our definition of the induced metric has now emerged naturally from algebraic considerations grounded in a broader theoretical framework.
 That coherence gives us confidence to admit the idea into our formal foundations---when algebra and intuition converge, we are likely on the right path.
 == The Left-Inverse: Projections onto Tangent Spaces <sectionLeftInverse>
 We have previously remarked that for the pushforward
 $